AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Project configuration.md

 2. Choose **Build Setting** \> **Build Options** and set the **Enable Bitcde** parameter to NO.

-3. Open the info.Plist file of the project and add the following permissions:
+3. Open the info.
+Plist file of the project and add the following permissions:

     ```
     Privacy - Camera Usage Description